 - super versatile – you can change up the vegetables and protein!

-We’re replacing regular noodles with zucchini noodles, but TRUST ME when I say you won’t even miss regular pasta.
+Just like we do when we make bruschetta chicken, we’re replacing regular noodles with zucchini noodles.
+But TRUST ME when I say you won’t even miss regular pasta.
 The zucchini noodles soak up every bit of the savory peanut sauce.

 Tell Me About Peanut Chicken Zucchini Noodles

 - Texture: Tender vegetables, shredded chicken, and zucchini noodles are coated in a rich, indulgent sauce.
 The garnishes – sesame seeds, cilantro, peanuts, chopped green onion – add more flavor, of course, and crunchy textures.

 - Flavor: The peanut sauce is easily the star of the show.
 As you can imagine from the ingredients used, it has a massive and sophisticated flavor that’s all at once sweet, savory, and lightly spicy.

 - Ease: You’ll need to prep your veggies, spiral the zucchini, and make the sauce, but they’re all easy tasks.

 Don’t stray from the ingredients listed because each one serves a purpose to round out the flavors in this dish.

 - Zucchini.
 Some stores sell zucchini noodles in the produce section, but you could also do this yourself at home with a spiralizer.
 If you’re not into zucchini noodles, you can use regular pasta (cook it first) or cut the zucchini into thin strips.
 See the recipe notes.

 - Vegetables.
 You can use any vegetables, really, but I like using shredded carrots, cabbage, and sliced pepper.
 Make sure you thinly slice whichever vegetables you use.